nokia-wroclaw/innovative-project-jackdaw/README.md

 If everything went right you can access:
 * map visualization at localhost:3001
-* pie charts visualization at localhost:3000
+* chats visualization at localhost:3000

 ## 5. Contributing